awsdocs/aws-cli-user-guide/doc_source/cli-chap-troubleshooting.md

 ### Possible cause: your computer's clock is out of sync<a name="tshoot-perms-time"></a>

 If you are using valid credentials, your clock may be out of sync\.
-On Linux, macOS, or Unix, run `date` to check the time\.
+On Linux or macOS, run `date` to check the time\.

 ```
 $ date